LorenzoPane/EvilScheme/README.md

 Contribution
 ---
 I love pull requests!
 To contribute, just fork, branch, commit, push, and send me a PR.
 Please ensure that your code fits with the style of the project and is well documented with comments.
 If you have and questions, shoot me a DM.
 If you want to add a preset, modify the `EVSPreferenceManager.m` file with your preset from source.
-It is each item is structured similarly to it's counterpart in the settings pane.
-If you don't quite remember the behavior of each portion, check out the well documented header [here](https://github.com/LorenzoPane/EvilScheme/blob/master/EvilKit/src/EVKURLPortions.h).
+Each item is structured similarly to its counterpart in the settings pane.
+If you don't quite remember the behavior of each portion, check out the well documented headers [here](https://github.com/LorenzoPane/EvilScheme/blob/master/EvilKit/src/EVKURLPortions.h).

 Tips
 ---